HowardPWardinkle/howardpwardinkle.github.io/books.md

 by Paul Jackson

 This was my first adult book on pop-ups.
-It's great book for learning the various techniques about pop-ups, which I did by doing all his designs on index cards (tiny 2&frac12;" x 1&frac34;").
+It's a great book for learning the various techniques about pop-ups, which I did by doing all his designs on index cards (tiny 2&frac12;" x 1&frac34;").

 The first section covers one-piece techniques using one sheet of paper and cutting it.
 Then multi-piece techniques with gluing on other pieces.
 Finally a section full of examples of designing pop-ups with directions for building them, as well as many examples of professional pop-ups.